bhuman/BHumanCodeRelease/README.md

 BHumanCodeRelease
 =================

-The official 2015 B-Human code release.
+The official 2016 B-Human code release.

+The 2015 code release is tagged with "coderelease2015".

 The 2014 code release is tagged with "coderelease2014".